pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-vm/index.md

 nohup python -m SimpleHTTPServer 80 &"""
 ```

 Finally, here's how we create the virtual machine.
-We add the vm to the resource group and associate the `network_profile` to `network_iface` that we defined previously.
+We add the VM to the resource group and associate the `network_profile` to `network_iface` that we defined previously.
 We set the `vm_size`, set up the `os_profile` with the hostname and username and password.
 In the example, we create a `storage profile` and use Ubuntu for the image profile.
 The script ends by exporting the public IP address of the webserver.

 ```python
 vm = compute.VirtualMachine(